Ottó Herman: Biography

-Herrman was born in Breznóbánya, Kingdom of Hungary (modern day Slovakia) into a Zipser German family.
+Herrman was born in Breznóbánya, Kingdom of Hungary (now Brezno, Slovakia) into a Zipser German family.
 His father Károly Herrmann was a surgeon in the mines and his mother Franciska Ganzstuck was from Hammersberg.
 He started his schooling at the Lutheran Gymnasium in Miskolc where a major influence was Károly Máday.
 He worked as an apprentice to a locksmith in Miskolc and then in Korompán.
 He studied engineering in Vienna, however, due to the death of his father he couldn't finish his studies.
 At age 14 he wanted to join the Hungarian revolutionaries of 1848 but was sent home because he couldn't provide a letter of his father's consent.
 He dropped Karoly from his name and dropped the German spelling of Herrmann in favour of Herman.

 His father had already been interested in ornithology and was in touch with C. L. Brehm, Naumann and Salamon János Petényi.
 Even as a child he enjoyed the forest and studying birds, often going into the beech forests of Bükk.
 He often suffered from colds and earaches and began to lose his hearing from an early age.
 In 1853 he sought to join the polytechnic in Vienna but the death of his father led to his discontinuation.

 From 1854 to 1856 he worked as a locksmith in a Viennese company and during his spare time he visited the Museum of Natural History.
 Here he met Brunner von Wattenwyll who got him to illustrate his orthoptera.
 He taught himself whatever he was interested in including zoological (ornithological, ichthyological), speleological, archaeological and ethnographic sources.
 He did not appear for conscription assuming that he would be dismissed due to his deafness and this resulted in his being punished with 12 years of military service.
 In 1859 he was posted to the Austrian-Italian front and discharged after four years, at the age of 26.

 In 1863 Herman, János Dax, and János Wagner established a photography studio in Kőszeg but this partnership broke down and he subsequently avoided photography and preferred to use his own illustrations in all his works.
 He however met Kálmán Chernél who taught him taxidermy.

 He married writer Kamilla Borosnyay in 1885.
 In 1914 he was hit by a horse carriage in Budapest and suffered a fracture of the femur.
 Complications led to pneumonia and he died at his home on December 27.
 He was buried two days later at the Kerepesi Cemetery and in 1965 his remains were moved to the Miskolc-Hámor Cemetery according to his wishes.